 The goal is to produce a healthier, more valuable crop of trees for the future and to improve the forest quality no matter how you measure it.
 We invite you to visit our forestry work while you’re out enjoying the nature center.
 Everything we do can be applied your woodlot small or large.

 Timber Stand Improvement.
 Every year we thin and prune selected trees on 15 – 20 acres.
 By removing and making use of lower-quality trees – trees that are out-competed, diseased or in decline – we are investing in our future.
 The healthiest trees continue grow in value.
 Our investment will be realized many years down the road.
 In the meantime, each winter we add about a mile of new trails to our network, improving access to diverse terrain within the nature center.

-We have several products available for you that come right from the trees we harvest.
-Proceeds from sales go back into our conservation efforts giving new meaning to buying local.
-Email Andy for details on availability.
+We have several products for purchase that come right from the trees we harvest.
+Proceeds from sales go back into our conservation efforts, giving new meaning to “buying local”.
+Email Tim for details on availability.

 Lumber: The logs we cut are turned into lumber by Richard Hatch’s bandsaw mill.
-Buy our FSC Certified Green lumber for your building projects and save a bundle compared to big box stores, and you’ll also be supporting the our work.
+Buy our FSC Certified Green lumber for your building projects and save a bundle compared to big box stores while supporting our work.

 Rustic Picnic Tables and Benches: We have a limited number of tables and funky benches available each summer.
 They are made from eastern white pine harvested at our nature center.
 Our forestry products are 100% Forest Stewardship Council (FSC) certified, the highest certification in the U.S. More info here.

 Timber frame structures: Each year we hold several 4-day workshops where you can learn how to make a timber-framed home, barn or other structure.
 At the end of the workshop these buildings are available for sale and they get snapped up quickly.
 Call to reserve one today.